Anti-Superstition and Black Magic Act: History

-The bill was not presented in 2006 monsoon session.
+The bill was not presented in the 2006 monsoon session.
 A Congress MLA on the condition of anonymity acknowledged that they didn't want to upset their constituencies ahead of the elections.

-In 2007, instead of being sent to the second house of the legislature, the Legislative Council, it was forwarded to an investigative committee.
+In 2007, instead of being sent to the second house of the legislature, the Legislative Council of Maharashtra, it was forwarded to an investigative committee.

 In July 2008, volunteers from the Maharashtra Andhashraddha Nirmoolan Samiti (MANS) staged a protest in Mumbai to draw attention to the bill, where the protesters slapped themselves.
 They claimed that it was to remind themselves that, they had elected the wrong representatives who were not interested in the people's welfare.

-On 8 November 2010, Narhari Maharaj Chaudhari, the secretary of Maharashtra State Warkari Mahamandal representing the Warkaris, criticised the bill in a press conference stating that it has no clear definition of mental and physical torture.
+On 8 November 2010, Narhari Maharaj Chaudhari, the Secretary of Maharashtra State Warkari Mahamandal representing the Warkaris, criticised the bill in a press conference stating that it has no clear definition of mental and physical torture.
 He also stated that it could be used to criminalise every Hindu ritual.
 He claimed the bill to be redundant as human sacrifice already comes under Indian Penal Code.
 He defended the Wakari ritual of wari and called for the bill to be scrapped.

 On 5 April 2011, Dabholkar, talking at a press conference, criticised television programmes promoting superstitions and called for the bill to be passed.
 A rally was held at Azad Maidan on 7 April to awareness about the bill.
-On 7 April 2011, Deputy Chief Minister Ajit Pawar stated that the bill will be introduced in the budget session while responding to MLA Chainsukh Sancheti's queries about child sacrifices.
+On 7 April 2011, Deputy Chief Minister of Maharashtra Ajit Pawar stated that the bill will be introduced in the budget session while responding to MLA Chainsukh Sancheti's queries about child sacrifices.
 Pawar clarified that the bill will not affect Wakari rituals or any other religious rites.